 Something else we need to get out of the way right from the start: content marketing means video first.

-Start Doing Video Content or Fall Behind the Curve
+Create a Video Content Marketing Strategy or Fall Behind the Curve

 Producing video content might seem intimidating if you haven’t done it before, but it simply is a must for any business these days.
 Here is why:

-- 96% of people say they’ve watched an explainer video to learn more about a product or service, Wyzow’s research show.
+- 96% of people say they’ve watched an explainer video to learn more about a product or service, Wyzowl’s 2023 research show.

 - 79% of people say a brand’s video has convinced them to buy a piece of software or app.

-- 83% of marketers say video gives them a good ROI.81% of marketers say video has helped them generate leads.
+- 90% of marketers say video has helped them generate leads.